rtalipov/okta-rbac/README.md

 export OKTA_API_TOKEN=your-api-token
 ```

-Run the program with the decired command-line options
+Run the program with the desired command-line options

 To output in JSON: